Clem Labine: Final Dodgers' seasons (1957-60)

+Detroit Tigers, Pittsburgh Pirates, New York Mets

-His career appeared to be in jeopardy in 1960, when the Dodgers traded him to the Detroit Tigers in June after Labine had compiled an earned-run average (ERA) of 5.82.
+In 1960, Labine appeared in 13 games for the Dodgers, with a 5.82 ERA in only 17 innings pitched, when the Dodgers traded him to the Detroit Tigers in June for Ray Semproch and cash.
 The Tigers subsequently released him on August 15, 1960, after he pitched 14 games for them, going 0–3, with an ERA of 5.12.
 The Pittsburgh Pirates signed Labine the following day.
+The Pirates were committed to signing him, while the Yankees had asked Labine to wait so they could determine if they needed him; an option Labine rejected.

 The Pirates were in the NL pennant race and needed another right-handed reliever to complement Roy Face.
-Labine proved to be a valuable addition to the Pirates' bullpen.
-In 15 games for the Pirates through the remainder of the season, he compiled a record of 3–0 with three saves and an ERA of 1.48, as he helped the Pirates win the NL pennant and go on to the 1960 World Series, but Labine appeared only in three blowout losses during the series win over the New York Yankees.
+Labine proved to be a valuable addition to the Pirates' bullpen and played a key role as he helped the Pirates win the NL pennant and go on to the 1960 World Series.
+In 15 games for the Pirates through the remainder of the season, he compiled a record of 3–0 with three saves and an ERA of 1.48.
+Labine appeared only in three blowout losses during the series win over the New York Yankees (Games 2, 3 and 6); however, the Pirates won the World Series four games to three on Bill Mazeroski's Game 7 ninth inning home run.

+He is one of nine players in MLB history (through 2024) to have won back-to back World Series championships on different teams, the other eight being Joc Pederson, Ben Zobrist, Jake Peavy, Jack Morris, Bill Skowron, Don Gullett, Allie Clark and Ryan Theriot doing so with two teams, and pitcher Will Smith doing so with three different teams in consecutive seasons.

-After remaining with the Pirates in 1961, he ended his career with the New York Mets, pitching in three games during the Mets' debut 1962 season, including an inning in the Mets' first game.
+Labine pitched in 56 games for the Pirates in 1961 (starting only once), with eight saves and a 3.69 ERA.
+The Pirates released him after the season's end, and he signed with the New York Mets in February 1962.
+He ended his career with the New York Mets on May 1, 1962, when the team released him.
+He had pitched in three games during the Mets' debut 1962 season, including an inning in the Mets' first game.
 Later that year, the Pirates' Roy Face passed Labine's NL mark of 94 career saves.

+Career

 Over all or parts of 13 seasons, Labine appeared in 513 games, winning 77 and losing 56 (.579), with a 3.63 ERA.
 He appeared in 13 World Series games, winning two and losing two, with a 3.16 ERA.
 His 96 career saves then trailed only Johnny Murphy (107), Ellis Kinder (102), and Firpo Marberry (101) in major league history.
 In 1966, Labine's Dodger career records of 425 games pitched and 83 saves were broken by Don Drysdale and Ron Perranoski, respectively.